brown9804/Cloud-DevOps-Overview/Automation/1_api_automations/3_countryinfo_travellers/README.md

 ## Setup

-Please follow the makefile instructions at this location:
+Please follow the makefile instructions at this location.
+And make sure countryinfo module is cloned before started.

 ~~~
 make env